Babu-Mohammed-Izhan/mern-blog-backend/Readme.md

-# This is the source code for the Blog Website created using MERNG Stack.
+# This is the backend source code for the Blog Website created using MERNG Stack.

 # The website is created using the following technologies:
  1. MongoDB